- Español Courtesy Bertha Cuadros-Melgar

 BlackHoles@Home aims to reduce the cost in memory of numerical relativity black hole and neutron star binary simulations by ~100x, through adoption of numerical grids that fully exploit near-symmetries in these systems.
 With this cost savings, black hole binary merger simulations can be performed entirely on a consumer-grade desktop (or laptop) computer.

 BlackHoles@Home is destined to run on the BOINC infrastructure (alongside Einstein@Home and many other great projects), enabling anyone with a computer to contribute to construction of the largest numerical relativity gravitational wave catalogs ever produced.

-Ian Ruchlin was a postdoctoral research associate in the Mathematics Department at West Virginia University.
+Ian Ruchlin was a postdoctoral fellow at West Virginia University.